wp-plugins/mapme/readme.txt

 == Description ==

-[Mapme.com](http://www.mapme.com) is a platform that empowers passionate people to build, launch and grow community maps.
+[Mapme.com](http://mapme.com) is a platform that empowers passionate people to build, launch and grow community maps.

-Using Mapme WordPress plugin you can embed your community maps from Mapme into your WordPress site.
+Using Mapme WordPress plugin you can embed your [community maps](http://mapme.com/content/maps/) from Mapme into your WordPress site.

 = Usage =

-To show community maps in your post, just use this shortcode:

-`[mapme id="sxsw"]`

-= Attributes =

-* id - Map id.
-* width - Map width.
-* height - Map height.
+First you need to go to the plugin setting page at Setting->Mapme, to enter the map id.

+The plugin works with three basic shortcodes: `[mapme]`, `[mapme-list]` and `[mapme-info]`.
+You need to create three pages, each page containing one of the shortcodes.

+* **[mapme]** - This shortcode is used the present the selected comunity map.
+* **[mapme-list]** - This shortcode is used to show the list of companies in the map.
+* **[mapme-info]** - If you want to show information about indevidual company, use this shortcode.

 == Installation ==